“There is never an absolute answer to everything, except of course that you have to do your squats”

 Mark Rippetoe -an American strength training coach and author.

-To achieve our health and fitness goals we have to balance training, recovery, nutrition and supplementation with everything else we have in our lives.
-That is why we are going to look into the best training method for you to use to achieve your goals of fat loss, strength and some muscle development too, whilst also being easy to use, productive and time-efficient.
+To achieve our health and fitness goals, we have to balance training, recovery, nutrition and supplementation with everything else we have in our lives.
+That is why we will look into the best training method for you to use to achieve your goals of fat loss, strength, and some muscle development whilst also being easy to use, productive, and time-efficient.

-The ‘full body’ training split is simply a way of planning your training to hit the whole of the body, which is simple enough to understand, but now we will look into why it is a great way of training and explain it in further detail.
+The ‘full body’ training split is simply a way of planning your training to hit the whole of the body, which is simple enough to understand, but now we will look into why it is an excellent way of training and explain it in further detail.

 What is a Training Split?

-A training split is simply how you structure your training sessions, so the ‘full body’ training split is simply a way of planning your training so it hits the whole of the body (all major muscle groups).
-One of the first things people ask is how to plan their training so that they hit all muscle groups with a balance over their 1, 2 or 3 training sessions per week.
+A training split is simply how you structure your training sessions, so the ‘full body’ training split is merely a way of planning your training, so it hits the whole body (all major muscle groups).
+One of the first things people ask is how to plan their training to hit all muscle groups with a balance over their 1, 2 or 3 training sessions per week.

 The training split is also determined by training status (how advanced you are), how often you can train (frequency) and how much you are training (volume).
-You can also consider how well you recover, but the full-body split covers all these variables very well.
+You can also consider how well you recover, but the full-body split covers all these variables.

 Why is the Full Body Split Great for Beginners?

 The majority of people who want to lose fat and build some muscle will have to manage those goals along with daily life, work, family and so on; therefore, you need to be realistic with how much time you spend in the gym.
 Almost everyone can train at least 1 or 2 times per week, and many can make 3 sessions per week which is a great frequency.
 Full body training can be done 1-3 times per week; this flexibility allows you to tailor training to your daily life or weekly schedule.